magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 lsblk

-Note the root partition like vda3 df -h | grep vda
+Note the root partition like nvme0n1p3 (this is home and root) df -h | grep vda

 sudo btrfs subvolume list /